DevOpsCoin/core/docs/token/SHIPIT_FUND.md

 ## 💡 Overview

-The Ship-It Fund is powered by **creator rewards** from the [$DEVOPS token on Pump.fun](https://pump.fun/).
+The Ship-It Fund operates as a **dedicated DEVOPS grant treasury**, powered by creator rewards earned from the [$DEVOPS token on Pump.fun](https://pump.fun/).
-There are **no transaction taxes or embedded fees** in the token contract — instead, the Fund receives periodic allocations from creator reward inflows.
+There are **no transaction taxes or embedded fees** in the token contract — instead, the Fund receives periodic top-ups from the **TreasuryOps wallet**, which collects SOL from creator reward inflows.

-Each funding cycle supports two key objectives:
+Each monthly funding cycle supports one clear mission:

-1. **Open-Source Grants** — Tools, dashboards, scripts, bots, and educational projects that advance DevOps culture
+1. **Open-Source Grants** — Tools, dashboards, scripts, bots, educational content, and infrastructure projects that advance DevOps culture.

-2. **Ecosystem Health** — Activities that strengthen the $DEVOPS token, such as liquidity support and sustainability efforts
+The Ship-It Fund **never sells DEVOPS** or performs liquidity operations.
+All market, buyback, and operational activity is handled separately by the **TreasuryOps wallet** to maintain clean accounting boundaries.

-Funding activity directly depends on token trading volume.
+Funding activity depends on trading volume.
-If rewards are low in a given month, grant disbursements are **deferred** to the next active period — ensuring transparency and long-term sustainability.
+If volume or creator rewards are low in a given month, grant disbursements are **deferred and rolled forward** to the next active period — ensuring long-term sustainability without forced selling or dilution.

 ---